 Running in the open for about 100 yards, it’s a narrow ridge with a steep eastern drop into Carrigan Notch with a wall of krummholz to the west.
 Hikers attempting the summit need to cross this open stretch to get to the main top of the mountain, which is then fairly well protected by trees until just below the observation tower.

-The views from Signal Ridge into Carrigan Notch are actually more impressive in my opinion that those from the observation tower, if only because bad weather often obscures them.
+The views from Signal Ridge into Carrigan Notch are actually more impressive in my opinion than those from the observation tower, if only because bad weather often obscures them.
 On Saturday, I was able to see the cliffs of Mt Lowell on the other side of Carrigan Notch, as well as Vose Spur, a sub-peak of Carrigan.
 Having climbed Carrigan a half-dozen times previously, this was the first time I had clear enough weather to see both of these magnificent sub-peaks from Signal Ridge.

-We summitted the main peak after an arduous 6:30 climb, and promptly left the summit shortly before snow squalls descended on the mountain.
-From there, we flew down the peak, hiking back to the three-season trail head and back down Sawyer River Road in exactly 4 hours, barely avoiding having the take out our headlamps to follow the road out.
+We summitted the main peak after an arduous 6:30 climb and promptly left the summit shortly before snow squalls descended on the mountain.
+From there, we flew down the peak, hiking back to the three-season trailhead and back down Sawyer River Road in exactly 4 hours, barely avoiding having the take out our headlamps to follow the road out.
 I’d like to say that we left the trail broken out, but with the wind and the 8 inches of fresh powder that fell that afternoon and overnight, it wouldn’t surprise me if the Signal Ridge Trail needs to be broken out again.

 In addition to our group, we only saw five other people on Carrigan last Saturday, three solo hikers and a couple.
 While hiking Carrigan solo is possible if the trail is broken out, you can improve your chances of summitting if you hike with a larger group that can share the labor of breaking trail, not to mention the additional safety benefits that hiking in a larger group provides.